academie-de-espee/earl-marshal/rapier/rules-update-2018.md

 When evaluating protection needed, please understand the additional protection is intended to address percussive blows, not thrusts.

-# Items of note

-* The additional armor requirements is *not* justification for increased calibration.
-Fighters are expected to continue to use good judgement and care for their opponent regardless of the armor choices of their opponent.
-* Your armor must still meet period appearance rules.
-The examples provided by the SRM include hockey gloves.
-Most modern hockey gloves do not meet the period appearance rules without modification or covering.
-* None of the examples of equipment that meets these requirements is necessarily an endorsement of the product.
-* During a tournement, combatants are expected to come to agreement for needed armor requirements, or both fighters will take a loss for the tourney.

 # Inspection Requirements